 The Wellington Shire Council Residential Road and Street Construction Plan provides a response to long standing issues associated with substandard residential roads and streets throughout the municipality.

-The current plan is available for download from the Council Strategies and Plans section of the Publications page.
+The current plan is available for download from the Council Strategies and Plans section of the Publications page or by clicking on the button below.

 Council is responsible for the management of large amounts of land that forms our roadsides and road reserves.
 Our responsibilities include: